All That Glitters is Gold

 - The emergence of SPACs

-The jury is still out on whether we really want to classify a SPAC as an exit, as it doesn’t quite fit into a traditional model, but for the sake of the Pitchbook report, let’s run with it.
+The jury is still out on whether we really want to classify a SPAC as an exit, as it doesn’t really fit into a traditional model, but for the sake of the Pitchbook report, let’s run with it.

 Deliveroo and Auto1 both have a pre-money (read: on paper) valuation of €6.6 billion, so combined they’re claiming €13.2 billion of this €21 billion on the table.
 And do we even want to go into the Deliveroo IPO?
 Right.
 Old news.